SplitCriteria/dlm-helper/README.md

 9. Click the Test button to show sample results
 10. Click the Publish button to create/download your DLM

+## Notes
-**Note:** DLM files are created using the Synology standard which is located on the [Synology website](https://global.download.synology.com/download/Document/DeveloperGuide/DLM_Guide.pdf).
+- DLM files are created using the Synology standard which is located on the [Synology website](https://global.download.synology.com/download/Document/DeveloperGuide/DLM_Guide.pdf)
+- Account support (i.e. private trackers) is undocumented (as of Apr 2023), but details can be found on the [Synology forum](https://community.synology.com/enu/forum/1/post/159687)

 ## Account Support
 Support for private trackers, which require a username/password login, is now included.
 However, you will have to implement the the verification code yourself.
 Here are the steps to include account support